itsarnaud/breakout/README.md

-# PONG
+# BREAKOUT

 ## Overview

-This project is a simple implementation of the classic PONG game in vanilla JavaScript.
+This project is a simple implementation of the classic Breakout game in vanilla JavaScript.
 It's a small project developed from scratch to improve my JavaScript skills and algorithmic thinking.

 ## Project Goals